My Brudda Sylvest

-"My Brother Sylvest'", originally "My Brudda Sylvest" and also known as "Big Strong Man", is an American song, but often performed by English folk singers and Irish bands.
+"My Brudda Sylvest", also published as "My Brudda Sylvest'" (i.e., with an apostrophe at the end), and also known as "Big Strong Man", is an American song which is often performed by English and Irish folk musicians.

 History

 "My Brudda Sylvest" was written in 1908, words by Jesse L. Lasky, music by Fred Fisher.
 A 1957 obituary for Sam Stern stated that he had written "Great Big Brudda Sylvest".

 The song is written in an Italian-American dialect about the singer's eponymous brother, described in hyperbolic terms as a man of legendary strength capable of extraordinary feats.
-The original lyric has him blowing out a house fire, pushing the ocean away to allow him to walk to Italy, killing fifty thousand [native American] Indians, and drinking the ocean dry.
+The original lyric has him blowing out a house fire, pushing the ocean away to allow him to walk to Italy, killing fifty thousand Indians and drinking the ocean dry.

-A 1955 version of the sheet music states that it is "sung by Sam Stern" and "Dedicated to my friend Sam Dody".
+A 1955 version of the sheet music states that it is "sung by Sam Stern" and "Dedicated to my friend Sam Dody", and stating "Words by Jesse Lasky and Sam Stern".